Cala Blanca Menorca

 Down on the beach

-As you can imagine, on hire and along the sands you can find sun loungers and umbrellas to take in or hide from the rays of sunshine.
-2023 prices for loungers and parasols €6 a piece.
+As you can imagine, on hire and along the sands, you can find sun loungers and umbrellas to take in or hide from the rays of sunshine.
+2026 prices for loungers and parasols from €6 a piece.

 One attribute that suits many is the sea.
-You will find the water is very calm here and nice and the sea slopes are gentle so safe for children to play.
-These conditions also suit snorkelers and paddlers along with energetic pedalo riders.
+You will find the water is very calm here and nice, and the sea slopes are gentle, so safe for children to play.
+These conditions also suit snorkellers and paddlers, along with energetic pedalo riders.

 The beach gets very busy in August, in fact, most resorts are the same as it is the peak of the season and many Spanish take to the island's resorts and beaches.